 Case Study #4 – Ride The Freight Train

-Got a fast growing customer, someone who is transforming their industry?
+Got a fast growing customer, someone who is transforming their industry, with steadily increasing sales?

 Lean in close and climb on on the freight train.
 The most profitable relationships that I’ve worked on were often forged when the customer was a small or middle market account.
 These accounts are great for multiple reasons: